AI, Music and more

 1. Import your images

-• Drag & Drop: Select image files from your file explorer and drag them directly into the window, or click the “+ Import” button.
+• Drag & Drop: Drag image files directly into the window, or use the + Import button.

-• Auto-Magic Import: If you import images from a folder that already contains a _sorter_data.txt file, the tool will automatically detect it and restore all your colors and notes for those images instantly.
+• Auto-restore: If the folder you import from already contains a _sorter_data.txt file, you can restore colors and notes by importing it.

 2. Organize your sequence